strauchlab/two-state-stabilization/README.md

 ### 7. Filter out designed sequences that are repeated and identify sequences improving the prefusion energy compared to the control (wild-type sequence)

-	-7_filter_prefusion.py
+	-7_filter_prefusion.py [-h] arg_file

 After finding sequences improving the prefusion energy, these sequences must be modeled in the postfusion state to determine which conformation is more favored by the designed sequence.
 Therefore, this script identifies the prefusion candidate sequences and generates individual resfiles to model the sequence in the postfusion state.
 A control postfusion resfile is also output to perform the control experiment, as explained in step (6).
 The resfiles are split into several folders within the "postfusion_designs" folder.
 The PSSM files to model the postfusion structures were obtained in step (5).

+The script takes as input an external file containing all arguments needed for running it.
+An example of this external file is found at */example/7.filter_prefusion/alanine-scanning-based_approach/7_arg_hmpv*

+> [!NOTE]
-All pdbs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.
+> All pdbs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.

 ### 8. Identify sequences where prefusion improved and postfusion got worse.

-	-8_selection_by_energy.py
+	-8_selection_by_energy.py [-h] arg_file

 This script identifies sequences improving prefusion energy but not favoring the postfusion structure.
+The script takes as input an external file containing all arguments needed for running it.
+An example of this external file is found at */example/8.selection/8_arg_hmpv*

 To summarize the results, the script generates two types of files, one containing all mutations present on each leading design and CSV files with per-residue energy differences between the pre- and postfusion structures at each mutated position.
 Negative scores indicate that the substitution is more stable than the native sequence in the specified structure.
 Therefore, look for mutations with negative scores in the prefusion state and positive scores in the postfusion state.
 All numbering refers to rosetta numbering for the first protomer of the prefusion structure (if it is not specified otherwise).

 Since not all mutations in a sequence contribute equally to stabilizing the prefusion structure or destabilizing postfusion, selecting only mutations with the most significant effects is recommended.
 This selection can be guided by the output energetic differences, analysis of formation or disruption of hydrogen bonds and salt bridges (which can be done with the function "energy_terms" available in this script), or by manual inspection of each mutation.